 Melissa Page-Webster, Director

 Melissa is the owner of Cobequid Dance Academy.
-She intends to use her resources and reach as a business owner in this community to aid in bringing more awareness to the efforts of the CNWRC, as well as contribute her time to help those efforts succeed.
+She intends to use her resources and reach as a business owner in this community to aid in bringing more awareness to the efforts of The Lotus Centre, as well as contribute her time to help those efforts succeed.

 Melissa has Board experience as well as marketing and events planning experience

-She believes passionately in the vision of CNWRC.
+She believes passionately in the vision of The Lotus Centre.
 Being an owner of a business that deals mostly with girls and women, she feels that every female deserves a chance to be her whole and true self.
 She currently sits on the Downtown Truro Partnership Board, the Cobequid Art’s Council board.

 Ardith Jordan Simmonds, Director